pycondor/pycondor/docs/examples/basic-job.rst

     from pycondor import Job

-Next we define the directories where we would like PyCondor to save the submit file, log file, standard output file, and standard error file associated with running a Job.
+We will need to define the directories where we would like PyCondor to save the submit file, log file, standard output file, and standard error file associated with running a Job.

 .. code-block:: python